 How often do you water succulents in outdoor pots and how to water them

 For watering your outdoors succulents plants, follow the same method of indoor succulents.
 I.e. Soak the soil thoroughly, then wait for it to completely dry out before watering again.
 Just like indoor succulents, the same amount of water will be needed for outdoor succulents as well.

-In outside, the airflow tends to be much higher.
+On the outside, the airflow tends to be much higher.
 That will evaporate the water from soil much quicker than inside.
 So you’ll need to water a little more often than inside.

-In an outdoor environment, the temperature and humidity should also be considered.
+In an outdoor environment, temperature and humidity should also be considered.
 The higher the temperature of your outside, the more often you’ll need to water your succulents.
 The higher the humidity in the air, the less often you’ll need to water.